 We ended up going to 20 of the originally planned 23 national parks.

 Aside with coming up with the above list and booking our first night’s campsite at Sequoia, I did no other advance research.
-I dislike reading guidebooks and planning too much in advance.
+I don’t enjoy reading guidebooks and planning too much in advance.

 Thinking that we might do a few backcountry overnight hikes, I got a BearVault BV500 bear canister.
 We only ended up using it for a 1-night beach camping trip in Olympic NP.
 Aside from that we simply used it for food storage in the car.

-I decided on the guidebook Your Guide to the National Parks: The Complete Guide to all 59 National Parks.
+For reference, I got the guidebook Your Guide to the National Parks: The Complete Guide to all 59 National Parks.

 I used my 8-year old Montbell sleeping bag (rated 32°F/0°C) which ended up being not warm enough on certain nights.
-After using it for around 100 nights in the past, I think it is worn down now and has lost some of its warmth.
+After using it for around 100 nights in the past, it was worn down and had lost some of its warmth.
 On very cold nights, I was glad we also brought a regular blanket, which we used on top of our sleeping bags.
 As for pillows, we just took a pair of big ones from home.
 That’s the luxury of car camping, you don’t have to worry about size and weight too much.
 On such a long trip, we appreciated having a regular sized pillow.

 My friend Phillip lent me a bear pepper spray (which thankfully I didn’t have to use), and a power inverter for the car, which came in very handy for charging my laptop and camera batteries while driving.